msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 4.2.2 =
 * You can safely update this plugin if you’re running WooCommece 2.6.0 or newer **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**
+* **Temporarily, while [this WooCommerce bug](https://github.com/woocommerce/woocommerce/issues/26582) is not solved, the value will not be matched when checking the callback and no new Multibanco or Payshop reference will be issued if the order changes value**
 * Clarification on the settings page that the same set of entities or keys should never be used in more than one platform
 * Links to the Payshop agents and CTT stores search on the Payshop method extra instructions default message
 * Fix MB WAY phone number field hidden on some themes
-* Fix MB WAY and Payshop key fields apperance on the payment method settings
+* Fix MB WAY and Payshop key fields appearance on the payment method settings
 * Better information when MB WAY order is already paid for
 * Better debug when requesting the MB WAY payment to the IfthenPay webservice
 * readme.txt tweaks